 • Alberta College of Social Workers (#17617)

-• EMDR-Trained Clinician with an Eye Movement Desensitization and Reprocessing International Association (EMDRIA)-approved Basic EMDR Therapy program.
+• EMDR-Trained Clinician with an EMDRIA-approved Basic EMDR Therapy program.

 • Associate Sex Addiction Therapist (ASAT) with the International Institute for Trauma & Addiction Professionals.